 Analysts should have a clear understanding of what keeps users from converting on the website, no matter the type of site or conversion.
 With goal funnels or some elbow grease and expertise, analysts can identify where users drop off the site and what might be impacting their experience.
 With this visibility into customer needs, you can optimize the user experience and generate more conversions.

 9. What are the main reasons users come to our site?

-Often teams don’t take time to understand the specific intentions why users come to the website because the team members assume they know the reasons, but their assumptions are based on their own internal knowledge of the business.
+Often teams don’t take time to understand the specific intentions why users come to the website because the team members assume they know the reasons.
+However, their assumptions are often based on their own internal knowledge of the business.

 Uncovering your digital analytics capabilities can be the difference between a measurement strategy that ensures the continual improvement of online customer experiences or an expensive data tool that produces outcomes non-representative of business objectives.